HarukiToreda/Meshtastic-Experiments/InkHUD/Intro.md

 ---
 # InkHUD UI

-The **InkHUD UI** is an alternate user interface designed for e-ink display nodes running the Meshtastic firmware.
-It enhances usability with a structured menu system, allowing users to toggle features, customize display options, manage notifications, and efficiently access messages without the use of the phone app.

 This UI is currently under development, so users are advised to proceed with caution.

 ## Repository